 A caring member of our community

-The University of Kansas Hospital is committed to making a difference not only in the lives of our patients, but also our community.
+The University of Kansas Health System is committed to making a difference not only in the lives of our patients, but also our community.
 Our employees whole-heartedly embrace a culture of giving that includes donating, volunteering and participating.
 These initiatives reinforce our ties to the Kansas City community and contribute to the health and success of our neighbors and neighborhoods.

-Hospital employees help community residents improve their homes as part of the Hospital Employees Reaching Out (HERO) initiative.
+Health system employees help community residents improve their homes as part of the Hospital Employees Reaching Out (HERO) initiative.

 - American Heart Association Heart Walk®: Our staff helps raise money for the American Heart Association by participating in the Heart Walk.
 Team members recruit friends and family members to join them for the event.